dslab-epfl/klint/ReadMe.md

 - `nf` contains the network functions we wrote or adapted
 - `env` contains the environment abstractions for network functions and implementations of these abstractions
 - `tool` contains the Klint tool
+- `Makefile` contains some end-to-end targets, see below
 - `Makefile.base` is the common Makefile for all C code

 Network functions get compiled in two steps.